namankr/text-recognition/README.md

 # text-recognition

-detect handwritten text on an image using google's vision api
+Detect handwritten text on an image using google's vision api

 Getting started !!